philipgray/Data_Structures/README.md

 # Data-Structures Fall 2021

-This is the GitHub Repository for the Fall 2021 Data Structures Course
+These are my completed assignments for my Fall 2021 Data Structures class taught by Professor Lepinski.

-All of the code required for the assignments will be available here.

-Don't hesitate to reach out to the professor if you have any questions.
-My email is: mlepinski